newaperio/bamboo-viability/README.md

 After consulting with our senior designer, we feel like we can build Bamboo without this content and not unduly compromise the user experience.

-This content, though not essential, would be nice to have and we've identified a couple of potential pathways for getting access to it:
+This content, though not essential, would be nice to have and we’ve identified a couple of potential pathways for getting access to it:

 - The CGA team could add fields to the legacy app to allow issue guide authors to specify an image and category
 - The [EVE website][eve], a WordPress app, has the content we need and there are plugins for WordPress that can provide a drop-in web API.
 The difficult part of this approach, however, is linking up the WordPress data with the correct CGA issue guides.